genouest/apollo-monitor/README.md

 Checkout [docker-compose.prod.yml](./docker-compose.prod.yml) for an example.

+A preconfigured Grafana dashboard is available in [./grafana/](./grafana/), feel free to adapt/adopts as needed.

 ## Loading old data

 You can load old data by running this while the container is running (to load from 2015 to 2021 in this example):